Page 11 Form 1023 (Rev. 9-98) 11:50 PM 8/8/00 LC

 and every assertion that such an organization is a church.
 Because beliefs and

-practices vary so widely, there is no si
+practices vary so widely, there is no single definition of the word “church”

 organization applying for church status.